6 Dutch poets you should know

 P.C.
 Hooft is largely responsible for bringing elements of Renaissance literature to the Netherlands during the Dutch Golden Age, and is widely regarded as one of the most prolific and influential Dutch literary figures of all time.
 Critic Kees Fens even went so far as to label him the “first modern poet” in the Dutch language.

-He’s famous for a number of sonnets and love poems, such as Claech-leidt (1608), as well as so-called theatrical poetry, which was written for the stage, but his most famous works include Mijn lief, mijn lief, mijn lief (1610) and Gezwinde grijsaard (1611).
+He’s famous for a number of sonnets and love poems, such as Claech-leidt (1608), as well as so-called theatrical poetry, which was written for the stage.
+His most famous works include Mijn lief, mijn lief, mijn lief (1610) and Gezwinde grijsaard (1611).

 Another renowned Golden Age poet is Constantijn Huygens who, like P.C.
 Hooft, is cited as one of the best Dutch poets to ever exist.
 He’s known largely for more light-hearted and playful poems and quatrains, which is a style of verse that isn’t hugely popular in the Netherlands.